-asentista Marraci never acts in bad faith in his contract with the King; this would be less of a big deal if it were not because previous asentistas never delivered in quantities and dimensions what they were asked for, so I expect that in the service of the king, that he will not be late in his deals.
+asentista Marraci never acts in bad faith in his contract with the king; this would be less of a big deal if it were not because previous asentistas never delivered in the quantities and dimensions they were asked for, so I expect that in the service of the king, that he will not be late in his deals.

 To stop these irregularities, on 12 July 1783 the king issued an order setting out toll duties for foreign timber, making provision for Spanish timber “to be moved from harbour to harbour within my dominions free from all charges”.
 Foreign timber not earmarked for the navy was subject to the following taxes: